 Learn more about the fascinating life and mysterious death of Meriwether Lewis in this 300-acre park.
 A few feet from the original location of Grinder's Stand, where this famous explorer died, a cabin constructed in 1935 contains exhibits on Lewis' life and death.
 You'll also find walking trails, a picnic area and campgrounds.
 Accessible restrooms.

 Metal Ford / McLish Stand

 This stop offers a beautiful view of the Buffalo River and Metal Ford, which takes its name from its stone bottom that reminded frontier travelers of stone-surfaced or "metaled" roads of the day.
 Some attribute the name to its proximity to a nearby iron furnace partially owned by a U.S. Supreme Court Justice in the 1820s.
-John McLish, part Chickasaw Indian, also operated a stand here and received Andrew Jackson as a guest.
+John McLish, part Chickasaw Indian, also operated an inn here and received Andrew Jackson as a guest.
 President Jackson used his relationship with McLish to convince the tribe to give up their lands peacefully and move to Oklahoma.
 The treaty was signed in Franklin and opened up a large area for U.S. settlement.

 Natchez Trace Parkwaymilepost 381.8

 This nearby open-pit mine was used in the 19th century to supply ironworks.